bansalsamarth/bansalsamarth.github.io/SamarthBlog/published/working-question.md

 ___

-**Six:** It’s always worth remembering that language shapes thought.
+**Seven:** It’s always worth remembering that language shapes thought.
 It can be both limiting and freeing, and it can perpetuate societal biases.

 For example, as a society, we often undervalue domestic and care work.
 It's essential for human well-being but because it's not part of the formal economy, it's not considered ‘work’.